 Financial Wellness Has a Business Case — Not Just a Moral One

 Financial wellness is often framed as an empathetic benefit — a way to show employees they’re cared for beyond their paycheck.
-And while that’s true, it misses the bigger picture - financial wellness isn’t just about doing the right thing, it’s also about business performance.
+But for HR and benefits leaders, financial wellness benefits for employees are also a strategic lever: improving retention, productivity, and benefits engagement, especially when budgets are tight.
+In practice, financial wellness isn’t just about doing the right thing — it’s about strengthening business performance.

 The unseen impact of financial stress